-Exacerbation of other conditions
+Exacerbation of Other Conditions

 Estrogen plus progestin therapy may cause an exacerbation of asthma, diabetes mellitus, epilepsy, migraine, porphyria, systemic lupus erythematosus, and hepatic hemangiomas and should be used with caution in women with these conditions.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Carcinogenicity: Long-term intramuscular administration of PROVERA (medroxyprogesterone acetate tablets) has been shown to produce mammary tumors in beagle dogs.
-There was no evidence of a carcinogenic effect associated with the oral administration of PROVERA (medroxyprogesterone acetate tablets) to rats and mice.
+Carcinogenicity: Long-term intramuscular administration of medroxyprogesterone acetate has been shown to produce mammary tumors in beagle dogs.
+There was no evidence of a carcinogenic effect associated with the oral administration of medroxyprogesterone acetate to rats and mice.

-Medroxyprogesterone acetate at high doses is an antifertility drug and high doses would be expected to impair fertility until the cessation of treatment.
+Fertility: Medroxyprogesterone acetate at high doses is an antifertility drug and high doses would be expected to impair fertility until the cessation of treatment.

 Pregnancy Category X: PROVERA should not be used during pregnancy.
 (See CONTRAINDICATIONS.)

-Last reviewed on RxList: 4/9/2008
+Last reviewed on RxList: 5/26/2015